-Hyytiälä site is a Finnish Scots pine (Pinus sylvestris) forest (Kolari et al., 2009)(?), planted in 1962 after burning and mechanical soil preparation.
-The soil type in Hyytiälä is Haplic Podzol on glacial till and the site is of medium fertility (Kolari et al., 2009)(?).
+Hyytiälä site is a Finnish Scots pine (Pinus sylvestris) forest (?), planted in 1962 after burning and mechanical soil preparation.
+The soil type in Hyytiälä is Haplic Podzol on glacial till and the site is of medium fertility (?).
 The forest also has sparse understory of Norway Spruce (Picea abies) and scattered deciduous trees.
 The maximum of measured all-sided leaf area index (LAI) is 6.5 m2 m-2 for the Scots pine.
-The carbon dioxide (CO2) and water vapour (H2O) fluxes between vegetation and atmosphere has have been measured in Hyytiälä continuously since 1997 (Vesala et al., 2005)(?).
+The carbon dioxide (CO2) and water vapour (H2O) fluxes between vegetation and atmosphere have been measured in Hyytiälä continuously since 1997 (?).

-The Sodankylä forest, at in Sodankylä at the Finnish Meteorological Institute's Arctic Research Centre, is also a Scots pine forest (Pinus sylvestris) with maximum measured LAI of 3.6 m2 m-2 as determined from a forest inventory in early
+The Sodankylä forest, in Sodankylä at the Finnish Meteorological Institute's Arctic Research Centre, is also a Scots pine forest (Pinus sylvestris) with maximum measured LAI of 3.6 m2 m-2 as determined from a forest inventory in early autumn (?).

-15 autumn (Thum et al., 2007)(?).
 The forest on Fluvial Sandy Podzol has been naturally regenerated after forest fires with tree age ranging approximately from 50 to 100 years.
 The sparse ground vegetation consists of lichens (73%), mosses (12%) and ericaceous shrubs (15%).

-The CO2 and H2O flux measurements in Sodankylä have been running since 2000 (Aurela 2005)(?).
-The CO2 and H2O fluxes were measured by the micrometeorological eddy covariance (EC) method which provides a direct measurement of CO_2 exchange between atmosphere and biospheres the mass and energy exchange between the atmosphere
+10 The CO_2 and H_2O flux measurements in Sodankylä have been running since 2000 (?).

-- 20 and the biosphere averaged on an ecosystem scale.
-In the EC method, the CO2 flux is obtained as the covariance of the high frequency (10 Hz) observations of vertical wind speed and the CO2 concentration (Baldocchi 2003 constituent in question (?).
-The CO2 fluxes were corrected for the storage change below the measurement height to accurately estimate the net ecosystem CO2 exchange (NEE).
+The CO_2 and H_2O fluxes were measured by the micrometeorological eddy covariance (EC) method which provides a direct measurement of the mass and energy exchange between the atmosphere and the biosphere averaged on an ecosystem scale.
+In the EC method, the flux is obtained as the covariance of the high frequency (10 Hz) observations of vertical wind speed and the constituent in question (?).
+The CO_2 fluxes were corrected for the storage change below the measurement height to

+- 15 accurately estimate the net ecosystem CO2 exchange (NEE).
 The gross primary production (GPP) was derived by subtracting the modelled respiration (R) from the NEE observation (GPP=NEE-R) utilizing standard flux partitioning procedures (??).
-By using the same parameterisations as in the - 25 partitioning, the NEE and GPP time series were gap-filled for comparison with the model results.
-The daily evapotranspiration (ET) sums were calculated from H2O flux data that were gap-filled based on the mean diurnal cycles or regressions on available radiative energy

-The EC instrumentation in Hyytiälä consisted of a Solent 1012R3 three-axis sonic anemometer (Gill Instruments Ltd., Lymington, UK) and a LI-6262 closed-path CO_2/H_2O gas analyser (Li-Cor Inc., Lincoln, NE, USA), while in Sodankylä a

-30 USA-1 (METEK GmbH, Elmshorn, Germany) anemometer and a-an LI-7000 (Li-Cor., Inc., Lincoln, NE, USA) closed path closed-path gas analyser was used.
+By using the same parameterisations as in the partitioning, the NEE and GPP time series were gap-filled for comparison with the model results.
+The daily evapotranspiration (ET) sums were calculated from H2O flux data that were gap-filled based on the mean diurnal cycles or regressions on available radiative energy - The EC instrumentation in Hyytiälä consisted of a Solent 1012R3 three-axis sonic anemometer (Gill Instruments Ltd., Lymington, UK) and a LI-6262 closed-path CO2/H2O gas analyser (Li-Cor Inc., Lincoln, NE, USA), while in Sodankylä a USA-1 (METEK GmbH, Elmshorn, Germany) anemometer and an LI-7000 (Li-Cor., Inc., Lincoln, NE, USA) closed-path gas analyser was used.
 The EC fluxes were calculated as half-hourly averages taking into account the required corrections.
-The measurement systems and the post-processing procedures are have been presented in more detail for Hyytiälä (Kolari et al., 2004 and Mammarella et al., 2009) and by ? and ?, and for Sodankylä (Aurela, 2005 and Aurela et al., 2009)by ? and ?.
+The measurement systems and the post-processing procedures have been presented in more detail for Hyytiälä by ? and ?, and for - 25 Sodankylä by ? and ?.

 The measurement error in the EC flux data may be classified into two categories: systematic errors and random errors.
 The main systematic errors (density fluctuations, high-frequency losses, calibration issues) are mostly corrected for as part of the post-processing of the data, and the random errors tend to dominate the uncertainty of the instantaneous fluxes.
 The random error is often assumed Gaussian but can be more accurately approximated by a symmetric exponential distribution (?).
 It

-5 increases linearly with the magnitude of the flux, with a standard deviation typically less than 20% of the flux ??.
+30 increases linearly with the magnitude of the flux, with a standard deviation typically less than 20% of the flux ??.